 if your provisioning package doesn’t include the assigned access user account creation, make sure the account you specified in the multi-app configuration XML exists on the device.

-Multi-app kiosk mode is enabled by the AssignedAccess configuration service provider (CSP).
+### Use MDM to deploy the multi-app configurationMulti-app kiosk mode is enabled by the AssignedAccess configuration service provider (CSP).
 Your MDM policy can contain the assigned access configuration XML.

 If your device is enrolled with a MDM server which supports applying the assigned access configuration, you can use it to apply the setting remotely.

-The OMA-URI for multi-app policy is ./Device/Vendor/MSFT/AssignedAccess/Configuration.
+The OMA-URI for multi-app policy is ./Device/Vendor/MSFT/AssignedAccess/Configuration

 Considerations for Windows Mixed Reality immersive headsets